Sally Hemings: Cultural depictions of Sally Hemings

 Sally Hemings has been the main subject of a novel, a television mini-series, a stage play, two operas, and an operatic oratorio.
 She is also the subject of the second half of the film Jefferson in Paris.
 She has also appeared as a supporting character or a subject of discussion in many other shows and stage productions.

+The power dynamic between Hemings and Thomas Jefferson is portrayed in Titus Kaphar's "Behind the Myth of Benevolence", a portrait of the founding father peeling back to reveal the nude figure of Hemings.

+Jennie Lightweis-Goff draws a parallel between Hemings and La Malinche of Mexico, arguing that "Stories of captive women in the arms of white men are hollowed out for purposes of mythmaking: aspirational racial reconciliation or pure allegory of domination.
+Think of Sally Hemings, who was in her teens when she began bearing children by Thomas Jefferson; she has been reduced to either First Girlfriend or First Victim, depending on era and purpose...without attention to the complexities of [her life]."